← Articles

 The disc as a cushion between bones

-Your spine is made of bones called vertebrae.
-Vertebrae are the stacked bones that protect your nerves and help support your body.
+Your spine is made of stacked bones called vertebrae, which protect your nerves and support your body.
+Between many of them sit discs — cushions and spacers.

 You can read more about age-related disc changes here: Degenerative Disc Disease, Lumbar.